Yabakei Gorge

 Yabakei Bridge

-Downstream of Ao-No-Domon, you will see a beautiful stone bridge with eight arches.
-It was completed in 1923.
-It is the longest stone arch bridge in Japan.
+Downstream of Ao-no-Domon, you will find a beautiful stone bridge with eight arches.
+Completed in 1923, it is the longest stone arch bridge in Japan.

 Keiseki-en / Gorge Stone Garden

-This Japanese garden was built to commemorate the completion of Yabakei Dam.
-You can enjoy beautiful views of trees and a red bridge while walking along the garden path.
+This Japanese garden was created to commemorate the completion of the Yabakei Dam.
+Along its paths, you can enjoy beautiful views of trees and a red bridge.

 Steamed Buckwheat Buns

-In Shin-Yabakei, several shops sell soba noodles and Soba Manju, which are buckwheat flour buns with sweet bean paste.
-They are sold in wooden steaming boxes.”
-You can eat hot Soba Manju fresh from the steamer.
-Besides Niku-man, this is probably the only steaming hot manju.
+In Shin-Yabakei, several shops sell soba noodles and Soba Manjū—steamed buns made with buckwheat flour and filled with sweet bean paste.
+They are sold in wooden steamers, and you can enjoy them hot, straight from the steamer.
+Along with Niku-man, this is one of the few types of manjū typically served steaming hot.